 Heffernan has been called "America's preeminent cultural critic," "a public intellectual for the 21st century," and among the "finest living writers of English prose."
 Edward Mendelson in The New York Review of Books called MAGIC AND LOSS, "surprisingly moving...an ecstatic narrative of submission."
 Kevin Kelly, the co-founder of WIRED, writes, "Heffernan is a new species of wizard.
 It is a joy and a revelation to be under her spell."

 Ericsson D-15 IoT Studio is where the Internet of Things come to life at Ericsson in Silicon Valley.
 It combines the latest 5G connectivity, IoT hardware, software and analytics, lab space, plus business and technical experts to co-create compelling solutions that move the needle.
 Read more

-Ericsson D-Fifteen is our new innovation and co-creation center located in Santa Clara, CA. Inspired by our first workshop at Drottninggatan 15 in Stockholm, D-Fifteen combines our collaborative spirit with leading technologies in order to co-create for the future.
+Ericsson D-15 is our new innovation and co-creation center located in Santa Clara, CA. Inspired by our first workshop at Drottninggatan 15 in Stockholm, D-15 combines our collaborative spirit with leading technologies in order to co-create for the future.
 Read more

 At Ericsson, we’ve set our vision for the evolution of cellular IoT.
 Our new offerings within cellular IoT will enable service providers to address a larger part of the IoT market – with more advanced use cases, across multiple industries.
 Read more